Jordan Stephens (baseball): Cleveland Indians

 Stephens was claimed off waivers by the Cleveland Indians on June 15, 2019.
-He was assigned to the Akron RubberDucks.
-On August 30, Stephens was designated for assignment.
-After clearing waivers, Stephens was outrighted to the Triple-A Columbus Clippers on September 2, 2019.
+He was subsequently assigned to the Double-A Akron RubberDucks.
+On August 30, Stephens was designated for assignment by the Indians.
+He cleared waivers and was sent outright to the Triple-A Columbus Clippers on September 3.

 Stephens did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Stephens elected free agency on November 7, 2021.
+He returned to action in 2021 with the Triple-A Columbus Clippers, compiling a 3-0 record and 4.72 ERA with 48 strikeouts and six saves across 47 2/3 innings pitched.
+Stephens elected free agency following the season on November 7, 2021.

 Charleston Dirty Birds

 On February 17, 2022, Stephens signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
+He made 13 starts for Charleston, posting a 1-5 record and 5.37 ERA with 52 strikeouts across 67 innings of work.
+Stephens became a free agent following the season.